 Michelle: Not knowing what the future holds for him.
 Making sure everything is in place, you know, when he gets to be to the point of independence.
 He’s treated just like you or your brother, for the most part.
 But, our goal is to make him as independent as he can be so when the day comes that we’re not here anymore he can still navigate the world.

-Cierra: I told them if he ever was coming with me he has me.
+Cierra: I told him if he ever wants to come live with me, he has me.